nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `EduLog` and the **Actor** is the `Teacher`, unless specified otherwise)

 ## UC1: Add a class
-* Postcondition: A class, with at least a name, date, and time is created
+* Postcondition: A class, with at least a name, date, and time is created <br>

 **MSS**